 The US Soccer Federation offers coaching education classes at every level for soccer coaches in the United States.
-A recent revamp changed the scope of coaching licenses, dividing between grassroots and professional.
+A 2018 revamp changed the scope of coaching licenses, dividing between grassroots and professional.
 This replaces the old National Youth and E license courses, with several of the grassroots courses offered online.
 It also requires signing up online for US Soccer’s Learning Center.

 - Coaching games